Compostable vs Biodegradable – and what are microbeads?

 We want to use materials which melt away into the earth and leave no toxic residue?

 COMPOSTABLE – refers to the ability of a microbes in the presence of heat, moisture and oxygen to break down materials.
 Products that compost leaves no visible, distinguishable or toxic residue and generally help improve the soil.
 Compostable bags can be used to contain your organic food waste before disposal in your green organics bin – all food waste can be composted and turned into valuable mulch!
-Compostable bags are available from
+Compostable bags (8 litre Biobag) are available from

 - Alexandrina, Kangaroo Island and District Council of Yankalilla offices